Imagine feeling calm and productive every day and spending your time on the things that matter most to you.

-Set your short term and the long term goals (see above), identify the things that will make these goals happen and focus only on them.
+Set your short-term and long-term goals (see above), identify the things that will make these goals happen, and focus only on them.
 Once you have written your goals it is time to set your priorities.
-These are the projects on which you will focus on.
+These are the projects on which you will focus.

 Plan ahead so that you focus on what matters